 Mission: Bloomington Athletic Association delivers fun, affordable, and safe youth sports experiences, fueled by our passionate volunteers and partnerships with the City of Bloomington and Bloomington School District

-Values: Fun, Community Centric, Fair Play, Conscious, Safety
+Values: Fun, Community Centric, Fair Play, Cost Conscious, Safety

 The Bloomington Athletic Association was organized in 1953 by Arnie Johnson after once again cutting youth from a baseball team.
 He resolved to find a way that would give ALL kids the opportunity to participate in organized sports.